Employee Terminal Server

 rpmfind.net ap.
 You can then connect with a command

-xfreerdp -d NTFI -u your_login ate.fi.muni.cz (the other program switches the program when it starts up
+xfreerdp -d NTFI -u your_login ate.fi.muni.cz (the other program switches will popup when it is started

 xfreerdp without parameters).

-MacPorts they can easily install the FreeRDP command
+MacPorts they can simply install FreeRDP by using the command

 port install freerdp and then use the command in the terminal